 What we don’t: Limited versatility, especially in crud.

-With a 126-millimeter waist (the widest on our list), Faction’s La Machine Max is purpose-built for one thing: surfing the deepest powder in the world (think places like Japan, Alaska, and British Columbia).
+With a 126-millimeter waist (the widest on our list), Faction’s La Machine 5 is purpose-built for one thing: surfing the deepest powder in the world (think places like Japan, Alaska, and British Columbia).
 Based in the freeskiing mecca of Verbier, Switzerland, Faction was born out of a resistance to alpine racing in pursuit of freedom and adventure in the mountains.
-Their La Machine Max pays tribute to that goal, combining generous dimensions, lightweight materials, and a reverse camber shape to skillfully navigate deep snow.
+Their La Machine 5 (formerly called the La Machine Max) pays tribute to that goal, combining generous dimensions, lightweight materials, and a reverse camber shape to skillfully navigate deep snow.
 Floatation is excellent thanks to the wide base and softer flex at the tip, and stiffer materials underfoot (including two layers of carbon) help maintain stability and maneuverability while keeping weight to a minimum.

-As we mentioned above, Faction created the La Machine Max for the sole purpose of skiing deep powder.
+As we mentioned above, Faction created the La Machine 5 for the sole purpose of skiing deep powder.
 While this translates to excellent float in prime backcountry conditions, the ski’s shorter effective edge will feel a bit squirrely in hardpack and variable snow.
-In other words, the La Machine Max is far less versatile than many other designs here and best suited for confident riders who frequent areas with consistent and generous snowfall.
-If the size feels a little intimidating or you’re looking for more of an all-rounder for mixed conditions, Faction’s La Machine line includes a number of narrower options, including the 109-millimeter Mega, 99-millimeter Mini, and 91-millimeter Micro and Grom.
+In other words, the La Machine 5 is far less versatile than many other designs here and best suited for confident riders who frequent areas with consistent and generous snowfall.
+If the size feels a little intimidating or you’re looking for more of an all-rounder for mixed conditions, Faction’s La Machine line includes a number of narrower options, from the 91-millimeter La Machine 1 (previously called the Micro) up to the 117-millimeter La Machine 4.

 Best Big-Mountain Freeride Powder Ski